gravitational/teleport/rfd/0014-session-2FA.md

 ### U2F device management

-A prerequisite for usable 2FA integration is solid 2FA device management.
+A prerequisite for usable MFA integration is solid MFA device management.
 This work is tracked separately, as [RFD 15](0015-2fa-management.md), to keep designs reasonably scoped and understandable.

 For this RFD, we assume that:
-- teleport 2FA device management is separate from SSO 2FA
+- teleport MFA device management is separate from SSO MFA
-- teleport supports 2FA device management on CLI and web
+- teleport supports MFA device management on CLI and web
-- a user can have multiple 2FA devices registered, including multiple security tokens
+- a user can have multiple MFA devices registered, including multiple security tokens
-- a user can remove registered 2FA devices
+- a user can remove registered MFA devices

 ### authn protocol